 This preparation can extend to a great many areas, and understanding personal defence, security, and first aid are just a few topics that Security Operatives (SOs) have to familiarise themselves with.
 You will already know just how important body armour is for Security work, yet many do not completely understand the different options available.

 Body armour covers a wide range of protective options, from helmets to Tactical Armour, but all of them can be categorised as protective clothing.
 Bullet proof vests are of course the staple protective option, but even these items have a number of different levels and styles to consider.
-For SOs in particular it is important to choose the right vest, particularly when working in the UK where firearms are not the most pressing threat facing an SO.
+For SOs in particular it is important to choose the right vest, particularly when working in the UK where firearms are not the most pressing threat facing the Security Operative.

 Bullet proof vests are available at different levels depending on the protection they can offer.
 This ballistic protection is regulated by the US National Institute of Justice, or NIJ, which then ascribes levels to vests.
 This means that any man or woman can see at a glance what their vest can protect them against.